vaib-dev/Courses/7-scrum-master-role/10-remote-toolkit.md

 # Chapter 10 - Remote Toolkit

 The options are truly endless when it comes to choosing tools for your remote team.
 After all, it's not a simple task to take an in-person office environment and recreate it virtually.
 From water cooler chats to daily stand-ups, many aspects of the traditional office need to be recreated so your team can work together with ease.
-We will see tools on Task management, some tools for how to do brainstorming remotely, and lastly, tools to facilitate meetings And retrospectives.
+We will see tools on Task management, some tools for how to do brainstorming remotely, and lastly, tools to facilitate meetings and retrospectives.
 For me what matters is choosing the tool which is the best fit for your team.\
 So let's start with some tools that can help you manage your task.

 ## JIRA